bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## Back to the Work

-_The Sustainabilitist Principles_, as I Said before,visualizes two important concepts for this talk:
+_The Sustainabilitist Principles_, visualizes two important concepts for this talk:

 1. Sustainable Design does not exist.
 2. Everything is Connected.

 ### re: #1, Sustainable Design Doesn't Exist

-So in terms of not existing, TSP had a history.
-There were iterations, me looking at the books on my desk, trying to map connections, trying to write about and illustrate these principles and intellectual intermingling, and finally the end result.
+So in terms of not existing, TSP had a _The Sustainabilitist Principles_.
+There were iterations, me looking at the books on my desk, my trying to map connections, my trying to write about and illustrate these principles and interconnection, and finally the "poster."

-The final, resulting piece _was_ those actual books; my actual bookshelf.
-I didn't need to turn it into a book to write and explain and illustrate this!
+The final, resulting piece _was_ those actual books from my actual bookshelf.
+I didn't need to turn it into a book to explain these principles and show this connection, I could do it with the objects themselves!!
 I needed to find a way to bring the right parts came together in the gallery to for "poster," and then *poof* everything would go back to its raw materials when the exhibition was over.

 So the books were my books.
 The screen printed definition placards, they were printed on title pages and front matter of found paperback novels to not affect their readability.
 The novels went back to the free book exchange where they were found afterward...
 Even The shape of the network was meant to use the embroidery floss connecting things  in the longest possible pieces to maximize reuse of the thread afterward.